 Consider RV Camping

 If you have an RV (or want to rent an RV through Outdoorsy), why not use that to camp out for Black Friday deals?
-You’ll be relatively warm and comfortable compared to those roughing it on the concrete, especially if the weather turns nasty.
+It’s relatively warm and comfortable compared to roughing it on the concrete, especially if the weather turns nasty.

-While RV camping is a great option, there are a few things to keep in mind before you set out.
+While RV camping is an attractive option, there are a few things to keep in mind before you set out.

 Decide on a Store